Marketing

 What Does This Mean For Your Business?

 Consistent use of your logo, brand colours and key messaging across all channels is important.
-Don’t forget things like old Yell or Google My Business listings too, especially if you have re-branded since launching or your brand has evolved and changed in any way.
+Don’t forget things like old Yell or Google Business listings too, especially if you have re-branded since launching or your brand has evolved and changed in any way.

 Strive for visual cohesion